The CCAT Test Grade 4

 Sub-scores – Sub-scores are separate results for each of the batteries within the CCAT.
 The scores are given as a percentage relative to others who have taken the tests.
 For example, a paper folding score of 57 would indicate that the pupil scored higher than 57% of students who took the CCAT Grade 4.

-It is true the CCAT looks at assessing core skills that cannot necessarily be trained and revised for, but there are some things which can be done to give students the best chance.
+It is true the CCAT looks at assessing core skills that cannot necessarily be trained and revised for, but there are some things that can be done to give students the best chance.

 Students should become with the style of question they will find on the paper and take steps to ensure that they are performing to the best of their abilities on the day.